ElginYc/ngee-ann-poly-unsupervised-machine-learning-project/README.md

 ## Overview

-A Data Analytics project applying unsupervised machine learning techniques on 100 customers' information from a bank.
-Each customer has a set of features including age, housing, number of years since being a resident, car owned etc. (a total of 20 columns).
-This  dataset focusing on numerical data and pattern discovery.
+A Data Analytics project that applies unsupervised machine learning techniques to a dataset containing information on 100 bank customers.
+Each customer is described by 20 features, including age, housing, years as a resident, car ownership, and other customer-related attributes.
+The project focuses on analyzing numerical data to discover hidden patterns and identify customer clusters.

 - *Bank Data*